patel999jay/Bellhop-ARLPY-ECED6575/README.md

 You can find the example notebook of Bellhop in the repo folder named 'sample'.
 Follow the instruction and commands in the notebook to perform basic simulations with bellhop.

+* If you want to see the notebook without then download `sample/bellhop.html` and open in your browser, it will open up notebook with all the output graphs.

 ## Troubleshoot